dmbeaglehole/xRFM/README.md

 pip install xrfm
 ```

-Or to use the KermacProductLaplaceKernel, with CUDA-11 or CUDA-12:
+Or to use (significantly) accelerated Product and Lpq Laplace Kernels with CUDA-11 or CUDA-12:

 ```bash
 pip install xrfm[cu11]